angus42/dancefloor/Readme.md

 A long press on the *PROG* button will switch to random mode.
 The program will change automatically after a random amount of seconds between 1 and 20.
 The time is normal distributed.
-The next program is also choosen randomly (welcome program excluded).
+The next program is also chosen randomly (welcome program excluded).